fpereiro/gotoB/readme.md

 }
 ```

 If you come from other frontend frameworks, these functions are called *views*.
-To emphasize the fact that in gotoв views are always functions, we'll call them `vfun` (short for *view function*).
+To emphasize the fact that in gotoв views are always functions, we'll call them `vfuns` (short for *view functions*).

 It is possible and even handy (but not mandatory) to generate CSS with gotoв (see the details [here](https://github.com/fpereiro/lith#litcs)).